mhutch/mhutch.github.io/content/_posts/2006-04-23-new-release-of-geshicodefilter.md

 ---
 I have recently upgraded to Drupal 4.7, and it's fantastic.
-However, the Project module upgrade didn't work (probably because I use Postgres) so I've only just got round to installing it again.
+However, the Project module upgrade didn't work (probably because I use Postgres) so I've only just got round to installing it again.<!--break-->

 To celebrate this, I have made a new release of my [GeSHicodefilter](/project/GeSHicodefilter) Drupal module.
 It is now Drupal 4.7